LazyTuba/completion-tracker/README.md

         c : { trackType : 'hold', opts : {} }
     };

+Equivalently, the tagSpec can be an array of objects.
+Each object must include 'tag' property.
+The opts property is not used for 'hold' tracking and so is optional and ignored, if present;

+    tagSpecs = [
+        { tag : 'a', trackType : 'hold', opts : {} },
+        { tag : 'b', trackType : 'hold', opts : {} }
+        { tag : 'c', trackType : 'hold', opts : {} }
+    ];

+Tracktype of 'hold' is assumed by default so this tagSpec also can be specified with a shorthand:

+    tagSpecs = ['a', 'b', 'c'];

-The completion-tracker will emit a 'complete' event when at least one post has been registered for every tag.
+For 'hold' trackType, the completion-tracker will emit a 'complete' event when at least one post has been registered for every tag.

 #### Specification for tracking completion of labeled set(s) of tasks.

-The 'count' trackType can be used when one wants to count the posts made to one or more tags and be notified when every tag has received its required number of posts.
+The 'count' trackType is useful for a tag that's 'complete' when its associated task has been performed some number of times (greater than 1).

-When tracking with a 'count' trackType, we must include 'opts' property with 'reqd' property.
+As shown previously, when tracking with a 'count' trackType, we must include 'opts' object with 'reqd' property.

     tagSpecs = {
             a : { trackType : 'count', opts : {reqd : 3 } },